 Domestic cats originated from an ancestral wild species, the European and African wildcat (Felis silvestris).
 Humans facilitated the global distribution of cats due to their highly efficient predatory skills.
 Egyptians took cats with them on shipping vessels to keep rodent populations down, and they likely introduced domestic cats to Europe.
-Subsequently the expansion of the Roman Empire and European missionary missions facilitated the spread of domestic cats into

-Asia and beyond (Masterson 2007).
+Subsequently the expansion of the Roman Empire and European missionary missions facilitated the spread of domestic cats into Asia and beyond (Masterson 2007).
 Today, the impact of feral cats on wildlife is difficult to quantify; however, literature (FFWCC 2001; Karim 2007; Masterson 2007) strongly indicates that they are a significant factor in the mortality of small mammals, birds (including migratory birds), reptiles, and amphibians in Florida.
 Because free-ranging cats often receive food from humans, they may reach abnormally high numbers.
 An increase in the population of feral cats may lead to increased predation rates on native wildlife.
-While no cats have yet been observed on the Alligator Flag Preserve, there exists a high probability of their future presence on the preserve due to the proximity of Milano to human residential areas.
-Adjoining residents of the preserve should be encouraged to keep their cats indoors and staff should monitor the preserve for the presence of feral cats.
+While no cats have yet been observed on the Alligator Flag Preserve, there exists a high probability of their future presence on the preserve should be encouraged to keep their cats indoors and staff should monitor the preserve for the presence of feral cats.